zowe/community/README.md

 In addition to VS Code, the extension will work with browser-based editors such as [Theia](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md).

+### Incubation

+#### Zowe Mobile

+Zowe Mobile is a mobile-oriented visualization layer for services integrated with Zowe.

+* https://github.com/zowe/zowe-on-the-go - The Zowe Mobile Application lets you interact with your Zowe services integrated with the Zowe API Mediation Layer.

+#### Zowe Client SDK

+Zowe Client SDK is a set of programming libraries targeting specific languages to offer a better programming experience for developers who wish to integrate Zowe base and conformant services into their application.
+The Zowe Client SDKs offer consistent and language-specific access to REST APIs on z/OS that are integrated with the Zowe API Mediation Layer.
+Developers will be able to import the appropriate language Zowe Client SDK into their project and avoid the complexities of coding to REST APIs directly.

+The Zowe Client SDK incubation sub-project is currently developing SDKs for Node.JS and Python.

+* https://github.com/zowe/zowe-client-python-sdk - The Zowe Client Python SDK offers a python library for programmatic access to z/OS services integrated with Zowe.

 ## Zowe Squads

 Zowe has a number of squads to maintain and grow the sub-projects as well as support the common operational functions across the subprojects.
+Refer to the [Communication Channels](#communication-channels) to get involved.

 ### Zowe Sub-Project Squads